daverous/GoParty/Situation.md

  * Good guests will occasionally get rewards from clubs (or from GoParty itself) where bad goers will be Blacklisted.

+ #Authentication

+ Facebook will be required for authentication, for real name and basic details such as age.

+ Will ask user if details he enters on facebook are correct.
+If not, deal with this later. __LOOK AT LEGALITY OF FORCING AGE CHECKS?__

  #Events